Following Jesus every DAY

 Here are some helpful resources for reading the Bible If you’re just getting started we recommend scrolling down to the 5X5X5 reading plan, or to dig deeper have a look at some of the other resources.
 If you would find having access to the bible on your phone or tablet useful, The Bible App is free and really helpful!

 The Examin video from Dan Wilt and Belfast Vineyard is a good resourse for finishing the day in prayer and reflection.
-Another helpful resource – pray-as-you-go.org
+Another helpful resource is pray-as-you-go.org

-Big thanks goes to our friends at Birmingham Vineyard for letting us see their version of these practices and copy stuff.
+Big thanks goes to our friends at Birmingham Vineyard for inspiring us and letting us copy stuff.

 Want a brochure?

-If you would like to be sent a hardcover (brochure) of this information, please fill in the form below and we’ll send one to you for free.
+If you would like to be sent a physical leaflet of this information, please fill in the form below and we’ll send one to you for free.